High Resolution Seismic Waveform Generation using Denoising Diffusion: Methods

 Processing seismograms directly with neural networks is challenging due to their high-frequency content and amplitude variance, both within and across samples.
 This issue is particularly problematic in generative modeling, where high-amplitude areas dominate the loss function, compromising reconstruction accuracy in low-amplitude regions.
-To address these challenges, we transform the waveform into a spectrogram representation, a technique commonly used in seismology and in audio signal generation where typically waveforms of much higher frequency content are modeled \cite{kong2021diffwave,defossez2023high}.
-Additional details on the spectrogram transformation and inversion process are provided in Appendix \ref{sec:representations}.
+To address these challenges, we transform the 40-second-long waveforms into spectrogram representations (Appendix \ref{sec:representations}), a technique commonly used in seismology and in audio signal generation, where typically waveforms of much higher frequency content are modeled \cite{kong2021diffwave,defossez2023high}.
+We apply a Short-Time Fourier Transform (STFT) on the signals which yields a $128 \times 128$-dimensional complex matrix.
+We project the matrix through a logarithmic transformation of its element-wise absolute values, yielding a spectrogram representation that resolves the frequency content ($\Delta f = 0.39$ Hz and $\Delta t = 0.32$ s) of the signal over specific time intervals and which we denote with $\vx \in \mathbb{R}^n$, $n = 128 \times 128$ (see Figure~\ref{fig:waveform_spectrogram}).